 Foresters is committed to maintaining high ethical standards and complying with all applicable laws.
-This Code of Ethics (the "Code") embodies our values and outlines the principles and practices we believe in and live by.
+This Code of Ethics (the "Code") embodies our corporate culture and our values, and outlines the principles and practices we believe in and live by.
 It provides a framework for ethical decision-making as we carry out our day-to-day business at Foresters.
 Our Code is based on four ethical principles:

-- We conduct ourselves with the highest standards of professionalism, honesty, fairness and respect. - We act in the best interests of our members and customers. - We act and comply with letter and the spirit of applicable laws, regulations, policies and standards. - We avoid and disclose conflicts of interest.
+- We conduct ourselves with the highest ethical standards of integrity, professionalism, honesty, fairness and respect, in our words, actions, and decisions. - We act in the best interests of our members and customers. - We act and comply with letter and the spirit of applicable laws, regulations, policies and standards. - We avoid and disclose conflicts of interest.